WADA publishes 2024 Prohibited List

 The List is one of the eight International Standards that are mandatory for all Signatories of the World Anti-Doping Code (Code).
 It designates what substances and methods are prohibited both in- and out-of-competition and which substances are banned in particular sports.

-All Major Modifications for 2023 are outlined in the 2023 Summary of Major Modifications and Explanatory Notes.
+All Major Modifications for 2024 are outlined in the 2024 Summary of Major Modifications and Explanatory Notes, including the following particular information regarding tramadol:

 Tramadol has been on WADA’s Monitoring Program and data gathered through that program have indicated significant use in sports.
-Tramadol abuse, with its dose-dependent risks of physical dependence, opiate addiction and overdoses in the general population, is of concern and has led to it being a controlled drug in many countries.
-Research studies funded by WADA, as referenced in the Explanatory Note have also confirmed the potential for tramadol to enhance sports performance.
+Tramadol abuse, with its risk of physical dependence, opiate use disorder and overdoses, is of concern worldwide and has led to it being a controlled drug in many countries.
+Research studies funded by WADA, as referenced in the Explanatory Note, have also confirmed the potential for tramadol to enhance sports performance.

 WADA leads an annual revision process concerning the List, beginning with an initial meeting in January and concluding with the publication of the List by 1 October.
 This is an extensive consultation process that includes WADA’s List Expert Advisory Group gathering information including the latest scientific and medical research, trends, and intelligence gathered from law enforcement and pharmaceutical companies; circulating a draft List among stakeholders; and, taking their submissions into consideration to revise the draft, followed by review by the Agency’s Health, Medical and Research (HMR) Committee.
 The HMR Committee then makes its recommendations to WADA’s ExCo, which approves the List during its September meeting.